 At first gynaecomastia appears as swollen breasts with outward-pointed nipples, and a more pronounced areola.
 As gynaecomastia progresses, the breast shape becomes more like female breasts.

 A build-up of fatty tissue on the chest due to obesity is called pseudogynaecomastia.
 Although the end result is similar, in this case breasts are due to weight gain and not a hormonal imbalance.
-The difference between these two conditions can only be diagnosed by a medical practitioner through a blood test that indicates the hormonal levels, however in most cases this is not necessary.
-The cosmetic solution is the same; both these physical symptoms can be corrected through a surgical procedure involving liposuction and skin tightening.
+The difference between these two conditions can only be diagnosed by a medical practitioner.
+Sometimes blood tests are performed to check hormones or ultrasound to give a better diagnosis, however in most cases these are not necessary.
+The cosmetic solution is the same; both these physical symptoms can be corrected through a surgical procedure which may include liposuction and skin tightening.

 Talk to us about body sculpting and other weight loss solutions.